-As part of the research ‘What to buy for the fashion-focused reader in your life’ they bring the role of emotion, experience and self-help culture in fashion to the surface.
+As part of the research What to buy for the fashion-focused reader in your life these garments bring the role of emotion, experience and the neo-liberal self-help culture in fashion to the surface.

 Read more here: Self – Help – Shirts, A Lexicon for an Economy of Emotions.

 This work has been on show at, and supported by Hordaland Kunstsenter (Bergen, Norway)